bytedeveloperr/openrails/docs/api/endpoints.md

   `admin.api_key`.
 These routes do **not** establish a user context; operations act directly on the supplied identifiers.
-- **Webhooks** are public; callers must supply the appropriate processor secrets (e.g., IP allow-list for CCBill, HMAC signature for Mobius).
+- **Webhooks** are public; callers must supply the appropriate processor secrets (e.g., IP allow-list for CCBill, HMAC signature for NMI).

 ## Rate Limiting